 On March 31, 1971, Montreal traded Qualls to Cincinnati for Stan Swanson (resulting in an airbrushed solid-red cap on his Topps baseball card).
 He spent the '71 season playing second base with Indianapolis in the American Association (.253-5-33 in 94 games).
 Then on December 14, the Reds dealt him to the White Sox for Pat Jacquez.

 Playing second base for Kintetsu, Qualls hit 9 homers and drove in 48 (both career highs) while hitting .292 in 81 games.
-Returning to the Osaka-based club in 1973, he earned the princely salary of $30,76918 but did not fare as well (.208-6-23 in 81 games).
+Returning to the Osaka-based club in 1973, he earned the princely salary of $30,769.18 He did not fare as well, though (.208-6-23 in 81 games).
 "I got in a slump and stayed in a slump.
 I made the decision to go back home.
 The family didn't want to go back after the first year anyway.
 We had the kids in a missionary school, and they had to travel a long way.

 "I liked it all right.
 We traveled all over, and you packed all your own stuff.
 I always had an interpreter with me, Jyun Hirota [a Hawaiian veteran of the Japanese leagues].
 He was my roommate the first year.

 "The game was basically the same, but one thing they always did was play to score the first run, bunting in the first inning.
 I liked the food, especially the beef and the mayonnaise.
 The manager, Mr. [Yoshiyuki] Iwamoto -- we called him Kantoku, the boss -- he and his wife were real good to me.
 I remember one time he asked me to play right field in Hiroshima, though, and I said, 'No way, not a white guy, not there.
 There were bottles coming out of the stands!'